-- 85% LVR: The tax debt plus your current mortgage must be less than 85% of the value of your property when combined.
+- 85%-90% LVR: The tax debt plus your current mortgage must be less than 90% of the value of your property when combined.
 One of our lenders can do a 95% LVR tax debt refinance; however, the lending criteria are stricter.

 - Income evidence: You must be able to prove that you can afford the new mortgage using payslips, BAS, tax returns, bank statements and/or an accountant’s letter.
 Low doc loans are available on a case by case basis.

 What are the benefits of refinancing your tax debt?

 Paying your ATO tax debt off by refinancing allows you to:

 - Avoid high-interest rate debts such as business loans.

 - Manage your finances and cash flow better by consolidating your tax debt and other debts (if any) by rolling them into a single mortgage repayment.

 - Keep your credit file clear since overdue ATO tax debt now appears on your credit file.
 Having an adverse listing on your credit file can also make it difficult to qualify for good interest rates in the future.

 - Save on interest paid on the ATO tax debt.
 The interest rate paid on your tax debt is the general interest charge (GIC), which stands at 7.01% p.a. for April – June 2021.
 Generally, home loan interest rates even with specialist lenders, are significantly lower than the GIC rate.

 However, taking out a tax debt loan has some disadvantages:

 - There are fees and charges associated with taking out a tax debt loan.